Airdate: December 21, 1997

 - I did like the Springfield Shopper headline; “Angry Mob Mulls Options”.

-- This was written by Ron Hauge, responsible for one of my favourite Season 8 episodes, “Homer’s Phobia”.
+- This was written by Ron Hauge, responsible for one of my favorite Season 8 episodes, “Homer’s Phobia”.
 Kinda tragic that he can veer between that and this boring mess.